Volod878/interviewservice/README.md

 1. Create a database "interview_service" in PostgreSQL DBMS;
 2. Enter your username and password in the application.properties file.
 The file is located in the "src \ main \ resources" folder

+## In future
+The new version will add ways to answer questions

 ## Authors
 * Vladimir Lukashov - [Volod878](https://github.com/Volod878)